logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-c-bundle-harness/user-scripted-c-bundle-harness-action-that-interacts-with-gui/viewing-the-test-results.md

 10. Click **OK** to return to the Execute Test dialog box.

-11. In the Test Modules panel, expand the tree and select only test case TC 02 check box.
+11. **Optional:** In the Test Modules panel, expand the tree and select only test case TC 02 check box.

 12. Click **Execute** to run the test.